ndodswor/Duda/README.md

     if you wish to add additional languages, just add the language to the MLV.languageName associative array using the language suffix as a key; please refer to the existing languages in the array for examples.
-You can find a list of official ISO extensions and language names on Wikipedia here:
+You can find a list of official ISO suffixes and language names on Wikipedia here:

     https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes